Xorlent/Easy-Cisco-Backup/README.md

 # Easy-Cisco-Backup
-The simplest bulk Cisco IOS backup/configuration change management tool
+The simplest bulk Cisco IOS backup/configuration change management tool, with email failure notifications!

 ### Background
 In search of a simple way to schedule regular backups of Cisco switch configurations, I found many solutions built with PowerShell add-on modules, but I wanted something simple and more portable.
 Beyond a Windows machine with PowerShell, this tool needs only one thing: plink.exe, a free, standalone executable utility by the creator of PuTTY.
 No paid PowerShell modules, no TFTP server to set up and secure.